Megion

 Megion (Мегион) is a town in Khanty-Mansi Autonomous Okrug–Yugra, Russia, located at the altitude of 45 m above sea level, on the right bank of the Ob River, 380 km east of Khanty-Mansiysk and 760 km northeast of Tyumen.
 The area of the town is 50.51 km2 and the nearest airport is in Nizhnevartovsk (30 km away).
 Population: 46,566 (2002 Census);

-Foundation and further town development became possible with the discovery of petroleum on this site.
-It predetermined the construction of Megion and Nizhnevartovsk which both are now regarded as a major centre of oil producing.
+Foundation and subsequent town development became possible with the discovery of oil in the Middle Ob Region.
+It was the Megion oil workers who drilled the first well in the Samotlor field, the largest oil field in the country, and initiated its industrial development.
+This laid the groundwork for the construction of Megion and Nizhnevartovsk, which together constitute one of the most significant centers of the Russian oil industry today.